duongnhatthang/duongnhatthang.github.io/_posts/2021-12-20-meta-bandit.md

     - reinforcement learning
 ---

-We study a meta-learning problem where the learner faces a sequence of N multiarmed bandit tasks.
-Each task is a K-armed bandit problem of horizon T that may be designed by an adversary, but the adversary is constrained to choose the optimal arm of each task in a smaller (but unknown) subset of M arms.
+We study a meta-learning problem where the learner faces a sequence of $N$ multi-armed bandit tasks.
+Each task is a $K$-armed bandit problem of horizon $T$ that may be designed by an adversary, but the adversary is constrained to choose the optimal arm of each task in a smaller (but unknown) subset of $M$ arms.
 An effective strategy is expected to learn the common structure and exploit this knowledge in solving the future tasks.
-We show an algorithm with a worst-case regret bounded as Oe(NpMT + T pKMN).
-We also show that at the cost of an extra O(log(N)) term, the problem can be solved in a computationally efficient way.
+We show an algorithm with a worst-case regret bounded as $\widetilde O(N\sqrt{MT} + T\sqrt{K M N})$.
+We also show that at the cost of an extra $O(\log(N))$ term, the problem can be solved in a computationally efficient way.

 Read more: [here]({{ site.baseurl }}/pdfs/Meta_Bandit.pdf)